oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

 You have installed Red Hat Enterprise Linux 6.5 Server.
-You must complete additional configuration tasks before adding the virtualization host to your Red Hat Enterprise Virtualization environment.
+You must complete additional configuration tasks before adding the virtualization host to your oVirt environment.

 ### Configuring the Virtualization Host Firewall

 **Summary**

-Red Hat Enterprise Virtualization requires a number of network ports to be open to support virtual machines and remote management of the virtualization host from the Red Hat Enterprise Virtualization Manager.
-You must follow this procedure to open the required network ports before attempting to add the virtualization host to the Manager.
+oVirt requires a number of network ports to be open to support virtual machines and remote management of the virtualization host from oVirt.
+You must follow this procedure to open the required network ports before attempting to add the virtualization host to oVirt.

 The steps in the following procedure configure the default firewall in Red Hat Enterprise Linux, `iptables`, to allow traffic on the required network ports.
-This procedure replaces the host's existing firewall configuration with one that contains only the ports required by Red Hat Enterprise Virtualization.
+This procedure replaces the host's existing firewall configuration with one that contains only the ports required by oVirt.
 If you have existing firewall rules with which this configuration must be merged, then you must do so by manually editing the rules defined in the `iptables` configuration file, `/etc/sysconfig/iptables`.

 All commands in this procedure must be run as the `root` user.